-Lisa Vidal is recognized by millions as “Kara Lynch” from BET’s Being Mary Jane or most recently “Mari Garcia” in The Baker and the Beauty.
+Lisa Vidal is recognized by millions, currently, as the face of “Mama Ortiz” on the largely popular, ABC television medical-drama Grey’s Anatomy.
+She is also known to fans “Kara Lynch” from BET’s Being Mary Jane or most recently “Mari Garcia” in The Baker and the Beauty.
 However, others have been seeing her on screen for decades in shows like Chicago PD, Southland, Rosewood, Boston Legal, The Division, ER, and Third Watch, the list is long and includes films like Star Trek.
 The actress’ resume speaks for itself but there’s much more to her than meets the eye, as I discovered during my exchange with the inspiring Latina-mama of three.

 The first time I saw Lisa in action was in 1994’s coming of age film, “I Like It Like That.”
 A story revolving around the ups and downs of a Puerto Rican couple learning of life and love while living in a poverty-stricken inner city neighborhood.
 The character she played was fearless and passionate, possessing an incomparable touch of sass.
 Her bold spirit jumped off the screen, it spoke to women in the audience who dreamed of something bigger.
 The role happened a lifetime ago but Lisa continues to exert the same energy today, as she did all those years ago.
 The native New Yorker’s eternal authenticity and fiery loyalty to her Latino roots seems to only reinvigorate over time.